Does Feedback Alignment Work at Biological Timescales?: Datasets Methodology

 \section{Datasets \& Methodology}

 We use two datasets in our evaluation of these models.
 The $7\times7$ downsampled MNIST dataset is the standard MNIST~\citep{lecun1998mnist} dataset that has been downsampled with $4\times4$ average pooling.
 The circles dataset is the \texttt{make\_circles} dataset from scikit-learn~\citep{pedregosa2011scikit}.
+It is well established that simple linear classifiers achieve surprisingly high accuracy on MNIST, with only modest improvements from deeper architectures~\citep{lecun2002gradient}.
+We find a linear softmax regressor on $7\times7$ downsampled MNIST achieves over 89\% test accuracy.
+In contrast, a logistic regressor on the 2-circle concentric-rings dataset achieves only 75\% test accuracy, which corresponds to the class imbalance itself (75\% outer ring, 25\% inner ring).

 $W$ are initialized according Xavier normalization~\citep{glorot2010understanding}. $V$ are initialized to a fixed constant 0.1.
-Diffrax's Tsit5 solver with a PID step size controller (\texttt{rtol}=${2\times10^{-3}}$, \texttt{atol}=$10^{-5}$) was used in all experiments.
 Classification decisions are read out from output neurons at the very end of each input sample's presentation.
 Evaluation is done on frozen $W$ and $V$ dynamics.
 Each heatmap data point is the average of 3-5 runs, depending on the experiment.

+We integrate all continuous-time dynamics using Diffrax's~\citep{kidger2021on} Tsit5 solver~\citep{tsitouras2011runge} (a fifth-order explicit Runge--Kutta method with an embedded fourth-order error estimate) equipped with a PID adaptive step-size controller (\texttt{rtol} $= 2\times 10^{-3}$, \texttt{atol} $= 10^{-5}$).
+This setup allows the solver to take large steps during slowly varying segments of the dynamics while automatically refining steps around rapid transients induced by input switches and error onsets.
+Although the timescales of our systems span several orders of magnitude, we empirically find that they are not so stiff as to require an implicit method; Tsit5 remains stable and efficient under these tolerances.
+Compared to a fixed-step forward Euler integrator tuned to resolve the fastest timescale, this adaptive scheme reduces wall-clock time by several orders of magnitude while producing indistinguishable learning curves and dynamics.